18 New Travel Trends For 2025

 Rustic Pathways students learn how to make pasta while in Italy.

-Travel Trend #9: The need for professional travel advice will return.
+#10: The need for professional travel advice will return

-For a long time, the increase in online resources has lessened the need for travel agents.
+For a long time, the increase in online resources lessened the need for travel agents.
 That’s changing as options grow, and it gets harder to tell the good from the bad.
-In fact, nearly half of travelers say they’re now more likely to use an advisor before hitting the road.
+In fact, nearly half of travelers say they’re now more likely to contact a travel agent or another advisor while planning their leisure travel.

-Travel experts have connections to local communities where you may want to visit.
-And they can better navigate the landscape in more popular destinations.
+A trusted advisor may have connections to local communities where you may want to visit, and they can better navigate the landscape in more popular destinations.
 This will help travelers in places where there’s not enough ground transportation or accommodations to meet demand.

 This happened in Alaska and Hawaii post-pandemic when rental vehicles were all booked out.
 Rustic Pathways used its local connections to get vans with locally trained drivers.

-Group travel operators are seeing a large increase in people booking solo vacations.
+Group travel operators are seeing a growing demand for people booking solo trips.
 That trend should grow in 2025.

 It’s also a common occurrence in student travel programs.
 The majority of Rustic Pathways students travel alone.
 But they quickly meet new friends during their journeys.
 Plus, they gain confidence, as they embrace the travel experience and discover how rewarding the journey is.